awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 + All columns in temporary tables are assigned RAW compression by default\.
 + Columns that are defined as sort keys are assigned RAW compression\.
 + Columns that are defined as BOOLEAN, REAL, DOUBLE PRECISION, or GEOMETRY data types are assigned RAW compression\.
-+ Columns that are defined as SMALLINT, INTEGER, BIGINT, DECIMAL, DATE, TIMESTAMP, or TIMESTAMPTZ are assigned AZ64 compression\.
++ Columns that are defined as SMALLINT, INTEGER, BIGINT, DECIMAL, DATE, TIME, TIMETZ, TIMESTAMP, or TIMESTAMPTZ are assigned AZ64 compression\.
 + Columns that are defined as CHAR or VARCHAR are assigned LZO compression\.
 If you don't want a column to be compressed, explicitly specify RAW encoding\.
 The following [compression encodings](c_Compression_encodings.md#compression-encoding-list) are supported: